pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

-# The PyRolL JMAK Plugin
+# The PyRolL JMAK-Recrystallization Plugin

 This plugin provides a set of JMAK-type microstructure evolution equations for static recrystallization, dynamic recrystallization, metadynamic recrystallization and grain growth.
 Four sample material data sets are included in the